cloudblog004/fantasticfoodies/content/en/posts/1604-recipe-of-speedy-anything-goes-pasta.md

 Anything goes pasta is one of the most popular of recent trending meals in the world.
 It is easy, it is fast, it tastes delicious.
 It is appreciated by millions every day.
 Anything goes pasta is something which I've loved my whole life.
 They are nice and they look fantastic.

 Just Leave Out Whatever You Don&#39;t Care For.
-I tried this with whole wheat pasta Here&#39;s the formula for this &#34;anything goes&#34; creamy pasta bake &#34;Make This With Anything&#34;.
-We peek in the guest&#39;s pantry &amp; come up w/ a meal idea from whatever they have on-hand!
+I tried this with whole wheat pasta Here&#39;s the formula for this *anything goes* creamy pasta bake *Make This With Anything*.
+We peek in the guest&#39;s pantry & come up w/ a meal idea from whatever they have on-hand!
 This Creative pasta dish is all about mixing palates and flavors!

 To begin with this particular recipe, we have to first prepare a few ingredients.
 You can cook anything goes pasta using 20 ingredients and 8 steps.
 Here is how you can achieve it.